Graduate Certificates

 Email: siucgerontology@siu.edu or Human.Sciences@siu.edu

 The post-baccalaureate certificate in Infection Prevention and Control is designed for students with an interest in infection prevention and control within healthcare organizations.
 The certificate consists of 18 credit hours of coursework.
-A grade of “C” or higher is required in all courses and all coursework must be completed at SIU.
+A grade of “C” or higher is required in all courses and all coursework must be completed at SIUC.
 Students must complete the following courses:

 For more information contact: